 11.4.2 PLVS Opt-out and Restrictions on Changing Purchase Obligation to the Flat Monthly Block with PNR Shaping Capacity with PLVS(01/17/25 Version)

 By February 1, 2028, «Customer Name» may notify BPA that it elects to stop taking the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS.
-Upon such notice, Customer Name» shall by default receive the Flat Monthly Block purchase obligation with PNR Shaping Capacity.
+Upon such notice, «Customer Name» shall by default receive the Flat Monthly Block purchase obligation with PNR Shaping Capacity.
 Such election will not constitute a change in purchase obligation in accordance with section 11.1 of this Agreement.

-If, on March 1, 2028, no customer has elected the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS, then the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS will no longer be a purchase obligation option under this Agreement for «Customer Name» to elect pursuant to this section 11.

-End Option

-Option 2: Include the following if customer did not elect Flat Monthly Block with PNR Shaping Capacity with PLVS

-11.4.2 Restrictions on Changing Purchase Obligation to the Flat Monthly Block with PNR Shaping Capacity with PLVS(01/17/25 Version)

-If, by March 1, 2028, no customer elects the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS, then the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS will no longer be a purchase obligation option under this Agreement for «Customer Name» to elect pursuant to this section 11.

 END BLOCK template.

 Include in SLICE/BLOCK template:

-11.4 Restrictions on Changing Purchase Obligation to the Flat Monthly Block with PNR Shaping Capacity with PLVS(01/17/25 Version)

-If, on March 1, 2028, no customer has elected the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS, then the Flat Monthly Block purchase obligation with PNR Shaping Capacity with PLVS will no longer be a purchase obligation option under this Agreement for «Customer Name» to elect pursuant to this section 11.
+11.4 This section intentionally left blank.

 END SLICE/BLOCK template.

 11.5 Changes to Block Purchase Obligation

 If «Customer Name» requests and BPA completes a change from one Block purchase obligation to a different Block purchase obligation as outlined in section 1 of Exhibit C, then «Customer Name» will have exercised their one-time right to change its purchase obligation as stated above in section 11.1.

+«Customer Name» may request to change its PLVS Event Availability subject to the terms and conditions of this section 11.
+If «Customer Name» requests and BPA completes a change to «Customer Name»’s PLVS Event Availability, then «Customer Name» will have exercised their one-time right to change its purchase obligation as stated in this section 11.

 11.6 Charges to Change Purchase Obligation